-Agency Workforce Management offers two main technologies for visit verification: telephone timekeeping with caller-ID verification and Web Clock with GPS verification.
+Agency Workforce Management offers two main EVV solutions: telephone timekeeping with caller-ID verification and Web Clock with GPS verification.
 Medicaid auditors prefer either technology over paper timesheets, as long as the technology is compliant with Medicaid regulations for electronic documentation.

-Agency Workforce Management’s solution also includes these important features:
+Agency Workforce Management’s EVV solution also includes these important features: